AlantheBenign/Minecraft-Stronghold-Finder/README.md

 ## How to use it?
 It's very simple to use!

-First of all, throw an eye of ender in any location (assuming that the player is looking for a stronghold in the first stronghold generation ring [1408-2688 blocks away from the origin], which is true in a "good" speedrun) and look directly at it.
+First of all, **throw an eye of ender in any location** (assuming that the player is looking for a stronghold in the first stronghold generation ring [1408-2688 blocks away from the origin], which is true in a "good" speedrun) and **look directly at it**.

 ![tutorial10](https://github.com/AlantheBenign/Minecraft-Stronghold-Finder/blob/master/tutorial10.png)

-Then, press F3+C (WARNING: DO NOT PRESS IT FOR TO LONG, BECAUSE IF YOU DO SO MINECRAFT WILL CRASH [isn't that dumb to put two commands completelly different in the same hotkeys?]).
+Then, **press F3+C** (WARNING: DO NOT PRESS IT FOR TO LONG, BECAUSE IF YOU DO SO MINECRAFT WILL CRASH [isn't that dumb to put two commands completelly different in the same hotkeys?]).

 ![tutorial11](https://github.com/AlantheBenign/Minecraft-Stronghold-Finder/blob/master/tutorial11.png)

 Thereby, the information about the player's position and direction it is looking is now on the clipboard, this is the program's first input, the program only accepts this data format.
-Then, paste it at the program's first text box and click on the "Calculate Second Throw Position Button" (EXAMPLE: /execute in minecraft:overworld run tp @s 158.49 71.00 -306.67 -540.90 10.50).
+Then, **paste it at the program's first text box** and **click on the "Calculate Second Throw Position Button"** (EXAMPLE: /execute in minecraft:overworld run tp @s 158.49 71.00 -306.67 -540.90 10.50).

 ![tutorial1](https://github.com/AlantheBenign/Minecraft-Stronghold-Finder/blob/master/tutorial1.png)